Tuscaloosa Civil Rights Trail

 The Mob at the Flagpole

 The flagpole, erected by the city to honor its war dead, was the site of protest during the civil rights movement.
 It anchors the commercial corner of the city, at Greensboro Avenue and University Blvd. (formerly Broad Street), and has long been a meeting place for citizens.
+During the attempt by Autherine Lucy to be the first black to attend the University of Alabama in 1956, white students and white extremists twice marched from the university to the flagpole to stage anti-integration protests.

 Show more